Skip to main content

 Why use it?

-• Update permissions at runtime without restarting
+• Update permissions at runtime without rebuilding the enforcer on every request

 • Manage policies via an admin API or UI